Balances overview dashboard

 Your Adyen account holds several balances recorded in different registers in the report.
 Figure out which amounts are relevant to your fiscal period closing process and find them in the report.

 Find the details of your balances

-If the last day of your fiscal period of the month in the Monthly finance report, you can use it to close your fiscal period.
+If the last day of your fiscal period is the last day of the month, you can use the Monthly finance report to close your fiscal period.